danbraun/blog/src/posts/2023-01-20-responsive-images-shortcode.md

            sizes="(min-width: 768px) 768px, 100vw"
            alt="${params.alt}"
            loading="lazy"
-           width="${width}"
+           width="${result.output.width}"
-           height="${height}">
+           height="${result.output.height}">
     <figcaption>${params.caption}</figcaption>
   </figure>`
 }
 ```
 I start by declaring the function as `async` so I can use `await` later for the API request.
 The params argument contains a filename, caption and alt text from the shortcode call coming from markdown files.

-Then I set variables to hold 3 URLs used by srcset for different sizes and 1 more URL for requesting the image metadata.
-Two more variables are added for width and height.
+Then I set variables to hold 3 URLs used by srcset and 1 more for requesting the image metadata.

 Next is where I obtain the file meta data in JSON format. `result` is the object holding these values and I access them with dot notation.